Mumbai: Air

-The Chhatrapati Shivaji Maharaj International Airport (formerly Sahar International Airport) is the main aviation hub in the city and the second busiest airport in India in terms of passenger traffic.
-It handled 52.8 million passengers in the Financial Year 2024, an increase of 16 per cent in passenger traffic over the previous Financial Year.
-An upgrade plan was initiated in 2006, targeted at increasing the capacity of the airport to handle up to 40 million passengers annually and the new terminal T2 was opened in February 2014.
+The Chhatrapati Shivaji Maharaj International Airport is the main aviation hub in the city.
+It handled 52.8 million passengers in 2023–24, and is the second busiest airport in India in terms of passenger traffic.
+A modernisation and upgrade plan was initiated in 2006, targeted at increasing the capacity of the airport to handle up to 40 million passengers annually, and the new T2 terminal was opened in February 2014.